JCsomeShots/JCsomeShots/README.md

 ### Hi there 👋

+- 🔭 I’m currently working like a freelance
+- 🌱 I’m currently learning PHP and Laravel

+- 📫 How to reach me: [email](@mailto:juancarlo.castillo20@gmail.com)
+- 😄 Pronouns: he/him/they
+- ⚡ Fun fact: shooting wirth my sony a7II

 <!--
 **JCsomeShots/JCsomeShots** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.